-Sex Trafficking – Commercial sex act induced by force, fraud, or coercion, or in which the person performing sex acts is over the age of 18.
+Sex Trafficking – Commercial sex act induced by force, fraud, or coercion, or in which the person performing sex acts is under the age of 18.
 Examples include exploitation through commercial sex, including prostitution, pornography, and sexual performance done in exchange for any item of value, such as money, drugs, shelter, food, or clothes, etc.

 Labor Trafficking – Using force, fraud, or coercion to recruit, harbor, transport, obtain, or employ a person for labor or services in involuntary servitude, peonage, debt bondage, or slavery.
 Examples include situations of forced labor, domestic servitude, involuntary child labor, etc.

 There are a variety of indicators that might suggest someone is a victim of human trafficking:

 - Overall abuse: forced to work against their will, lacks identification papers, claims to be just visiting and can’t clarify where they are staying, numerous inconsistencies in their story, lack of knowledge of whereabouts, has few personal possessions, doesn’t speak for themselves, is not in control of their money, owes a large debt, forced to work due to threats to their family

 - Physical indicators: lacks health care, appears malnourished, shows signs of physical/sexual abuse, physical restraint, torture

 - Emotional indicators: fearful, depressed, submissive, tense, nervous/paranoid, avoids eye contact, scared of law enforcement